This article provides a summary of workflow components in Personio. Workflows consist of the following components:

 Assign a task

-Assign tasks to a specific person or role to streamline processes.
-Tasks appear in the assignee's Personio Inbox.
-You can define the following info:
+Assigning tasks to a specific person or role can help streamline processes.
+Tasks triggered by an automation appear in the assignee's Personio Inbox.
+When adding a task to a workflow, you can define the following info:

-An assignee: the specific person or role that should receive the task.
-Before adding assignees, ensure they have the necessary access rights to perform the task.
-Include additional assignees in sequence by adding multiple tasks to the workflow.
+An assignee: choose the specific person or role that gets the task.
+Before adding assignees, ensure they have the necessary permissions to perform the task.
+If you assign multiple employees or roles to the same task, only one needs to mark it as complete and the task disappears for everyone else.

 Notification

-Send updates about a workflow to a user's Personio Inbox.
-This keeps everyone informed and aligned without manual reminders.
+Send updates about a workflow to a user's Personio Inbox to help keep users informed.
 To receive workflow-related notifications, users must have "Other" activated in their personal notification settings.
 Here, recipients can also choose to receive email updates.
 Notifications must include the following info:

 Recipients: select the people or roles to receive the notification.
-Before adding recipients, ensure they have the necessary access rights for the data related to the notification.
+Before adding recipients, ensure they have the necessary permissions for the data related to the notification.

 A title: provide context about the notification.

-Notifications occur synchronously, and trigger at the same time as the next action.
+Notifications occur asynchronously and trigger at the same time as the following actions.
 Monitor a workflow's progress via the Activity tab.

 Send an email

 Recipients: select the people or roles from the dropdown menu.
-Include any email address, including external, by typing the address and pressing enter.
+You can include external email addresses by typing them in to the recipients box manually.

 (Optional) Cc, Bcc, Reply-to